Accessing Controlled Data

 You can see the current list of projects available for access request by logging into the NIMH Data Archive and selecting Get Data > Request Access.
 Under NDA Controlled Access permissions Groups, you will find all BRAIN/NeMO restricted datasets currently available for access request.

 In this document:

-NDA Approval Process
+- Requesting access through the NDA Approval Process

 Permissions for restricted data access at NeMO are being facilitated by the NIMH Data Archive (NDA).
 NDA and NeMO are working together to ensure a smooth process.
 NDA provides an SOP for institutionally sponsored data access requests here, however this page outlines the steps required for NeMO-specific restricted data access.